 It’s a very quick dress to make up, and Tilly’s instructions are VERY easy and fun to follow.
 I don’t mind a bit of handholding sometimes and I took the advice of actually measuring the neckline facing topstitch and drawing a fabric pen line… it makes it incredibly neat.
 Thanks to all you Instagram friends who suggested the black threads (instead of yellow or white) sometimes it’s hard to know what to do!

 Thinking back to my old vintage pattern stash, this dress would probably have been similar to a late 1970s or early 1980s elastic waisted dress… the built in sleeves making the T shape… I wonder why the dress couldn’t have been just one long T shape instead having a separate T or skirt piece.
 I also wonder if trying the pocket version will hide a cute as a button tummy bulge or will it accentuate it?

 Anyways, I’m looking forward to trying the Fifi pattern now!
 I think I’m going to team it with a Sew This Pattern Venus Kimono!
 Just gotta work out how to mix and match the fabrics!

 Hope you’re having a lovely week and remember that my giveaway is still open till Monday.
 A great prize, your own personal Shanghai shopper (me!) and a gorgeous Megan Nielson Pattern of your choice!

 And because this is my first Tilly & the Buttons pattern, here are some Tilly-esque photos!
 Il est une petite femme mignonne!
 Just like you Tilly!

-Fabric: A light drapey stretch.
+Fabric: Cotton with a floaty light drape.
 Purchased from 168 Dongmen Lu, near Zhongshan Dong Er Lu, 东门路168号，近中山东二路